 At the Law Office of John Lemieux, we can help you avoid the cost, length, and emotional toll of litigating your case in court.
 Our Portland, ME property division attorney focuses on resolving issues through the beneficial process of mediation.
 As a trained and certified mediator, Attorney Lemieux has successfully resolved hundreds of family law disputes for clients since he began his practice in 1980.
 With extensive experience in Maine divorce and family law in combination with proven mediation skills, he seeks your best interests through constructive negotiation as opposed to courtroom adversity.

 In a fight over property and debt distribution?
-Book a free 30-minute initial consultation with our Portland, ME property division lawyer and mediator online or at (207) 709-0346.
+Book a free 15-minute initial consultation to see if our mediation services are for you with our Portland, ME property division lawyer and mediator online or at (207) 709-0346.

 Equitable Distribution in Portland, Mid Coast, Lewiston-Auburn & York County

 The state of Maine divides marital property, assets, and debts known as the “marital estate” based on the policy of “equitable distribution” as opposed to community property.
 This means that your property will be divided based on what the court deems fair on a case-by-case basis.
 Fair does not always translate into an even split.

 Your marital estate can consist of many types of assets as well as the debt you have accrued jointly throughout the marriage.
 This is deemed “marital” property as opposed to “separate” property; separate property is that which is titled in your name only and acquired prior to the marriage.
 Separate property can also include gifts and inheritances given to you only during the marriage which you then do not share with your spouse for mutual benefit.

 - Vehicles and boats

 - Financial interests or partnerships in other businesses